qatrackplus/qatrackplus/docs/glossary.rst

     Permissions

-        The permissions assigned to Groups and Users control what functionality they have access to on the QATrack+ site.
+        The permissions assigned to Groups and Users control what functionality they have access to on the QCTrack+ site.
 See :ref:`Permissions
         <permissions_admin>`.

-    QA Session
+    QC Session

         See :term:`Test List Instance`.

     Reference

-        The value which :term:`Test Instance` are compared to when performing QA to determine whether they are within tolerance and action levels.
+        The value which :term:`Test Instance` are compared to when performing QC to determine whether they are within tolerance and action levels.
 See :ref:`References & Tolerances <qa_ref_tols>`.